Adeaphon/palettest/README.md

 ### Palettester: Getting similar colors to an image

 The image we've used up to this point is ridiculously simple.
 It only contains two colors, Red and White.
 However, real images are often more inconvenient because they use lots of different `Color` shades of the same `Tone`.
-If we switch to a different version of "Hello, World!", produced with a standard image generation tool:
+Let's use a different version of "Hello, World!", produced with a standard image generation tool:

 ![Simple Hello, World!](src/test/resources/resultImages/examples/saveExample.png?raw=true)
 ![Real Hello, World!](src/test/resources/sampleImages/simple/realHelloWorld.png?raw=true)

+The two images look pretty similar, but if we try and run the same image analysis, we get a very different picture.
+Rather than only showing two colors, the real example contains hundreds.
+This is what makes it so difficult to test images.

 ```java
         BufferedImage exampleImage = ImageFileUtils.loadImageResource("/sampleImages/simple/realHelloWorld.png");